charliemikels/figura-music-player/README.md

 ### Bottom left: Track selector

 Lets you pick what track your editing.
-No need to click, moveing the arrow is enough to select it.
+No need to click, moving the arrow is enough to select it.

-The first row of each track says the name of the track, or the reccomended instrument to use for the track.
+The first row of each track says the name of the track, or the recommended instrument to use for the track.
 These are provided by your midi file.

 The row below it shows your currently selected instrument.